thentnucyborg/CyborgRobot/src/cyborg_ros_led_dome/README.md

 	// FastLED needs to be included before the two others.
 * LEDMatrix.h - download from: https://github.com/AaronLiddiment/LEDMatrix
 * LEDText.h + FontMatrise.h - download from: https://github.com/AaronLiddiment/LEDText
-	// For LEDMatrix and LEdText don't use the repo RGBLEDS as it is a never version where some things have been changed.
+	// For LEDMatrix and LEDText don't use the repo RGBLEDS as it is a newer version where some things have been changed.

 ## Features:
 * Executes visualization commands published on topic cyborg_visual/domecontrol.